42videobricks/42videobricks-php-client/docs/Api/VideosApi.md

 Get attachement file

-Get the attachement file Currently only text/plain files are handled.
+Retrieve the attachment file. - Only text/plain files are supported.

 ### Example